daniel-QMTRY/DM_UCI_ML_REPO/README.md

 ## Design choices across all projects

 * **Consistent preprocessing**
-  Shared `ColumnTransformer` pipelines handle categorical and numeric features explicitly, avoiding leakage and making cross-dataset comparisons meaningful.
+  Shared `ColumnTransformer` pipelines explicitly handle both categorical and numeric features, avoiding leakage and making cross-dataset comparisons meaningful.

 * **Transparent baselines**
   Logistic regression is used deliberately as a first-line model: